mobily-enterprises/jsonreststores/README.md

 * Will create an index with all `idParams`
 * Will create a new index for each searchable field, in the form `workspaceId + searchableField` since most searches will be run by users within their `workspaceId` domain
 * Will create a compound index with `paramIds + field` for each `sortable` field

-### `deleteAfterGetQuery`

-If set to `true`, any "get query" method will have the side effect of deleting the fetched records from the database.
-Whatever is set here will be used as the default for `GetQuery` calls from the API.

-### `hardLimitOnQueries`

-This is the limit of the number of elements that can be returned by a query without ID (GetQuery).
-The default is 50.

 ## Permissions